 Inside the old Union Pacific Depot.
 The station is beautifully restored and maintained.
 The Union Pacific Railroad (UPRR), which built the eastern portion, primarily employed Irish and German workers.
 (The Chinese built the Central Pacific Railroad (CPRR), which was the western portion of the Transcontinental Railroad.)

-Tables and sofas are sparely placed, helping to retain a taste of a railway station.
+Tables and sofas are sparingly placed, helping to preserve the ambiance of an old railway station.
 It’s a great place to stop for a drink and cup of coffee.

 left is our hotel Little America – it doesn’t have a roof top